beatlabs/patron/docs/components/HTTP.md

     // ...
 }

-// NewStatusTracingMiddleware creates a MiddlewareFunc that captures status code and duration metrics about the responses returned.
+// NewRequestObserverMiddleware creates a MiddlewareFunc that captures status code and duration metrics about the responses returned;
-// It does not use Jaeger nor OpenTracing but will also log the HTTP request on debug level if configured so. func NewStatusTracingMiddleware(method, path string, statusCodeLogger statusCodeLoggerHandler) MiddlewareFunc {
+// metrics are exposed via Prometheus.
+// This middleware is enabled by default. func NewRequestObserverMiddleware(method, path string) MiddlewareFunc {
 	// ...
 }